 Inclusive teaching moves beyond the specific content we deliver to students (readings, assignment descriptions, research, etc.) to also address our pedagogical practices more broadly.
 How can we interact with our students in equitable ways?
 How do we organize the classroom space to make it more democratic and accessible?
 Which student identities are prioritized and/or marginalized through the classroom activities we select?
 Inclusive pedagogy asks us to continually reflect upon our teaching practices in order to support learners from all backgrounds.
 Research shows that when we do so, black, indigenous, and students of color can experience improved cognitive development and self-confidence in the classroom (Chang et al., 2016).
 Inclusive pedagogy also extends beyond the classroom because students who experience cross-racial dialogues and diversity initiatives during college are more likely to be open to and accepting of diversity in their post-university lives (Shim & Perez, 2018).

 We offer a range of programming and resources to help faculty, staff, and other campus partners generate inclusive learning experiences.

+We also offer a variety of ways to engage with inclusive pedagogy including workshops, individual teaching consultations, reading groups, and programmatic DEI assessments for specific departments.
 We can help you explore and address DEI (diversity, equity, and inclusion) topics such as: